Overview of Singapore Business Entities

-If we think about the definition of a “Company”, we come across two main categories of company structure: a “Private Company” and a “Public Company”.
+If we think about the definition of a “Company,” we come across two main categories of company structure: a “Private Company” and a “Public Company.”

 The following table will help you to compare the Private and Public companies in Singapore:

 |TYPES OF SINGAPORE COMPANIES

 Private Limited Company

-A private limited company is an ideal limited company and it is the most common form of the company that is selected by the investors or entrepreneurs.
-A private limited company is eligible for bank loans and can apply for the tax incentives.
+A private limited company is an ideal limited company, and it is the most common form of the company selected by foreign investors or entrepreneurs.
+It is one of the quickest to be setup and also the most popular entity type here in Singapore.

 Drawbacks of a Private Limited Company

 It is required to appoint a company secretary within six months of incorporation and an auditor for the company within three months of incorporation.

 Each business form has its unique features and comes with its benefits and drawbacks.
-If someone wants to run a small business at low profits and expect a little for the business expansion, a partnership is not the right choice for them even if it comes with several statutory obligations.
+If someone wants to run a small business at low profits and expect a little for the business expansion, a partnership is not the right choice for them, even if it comes with several statutory obligations.